Abul Fazl: Death

-Abu'l Fazl was assassinated in 1602 while he was returning from the Deccan by Vir Singh Bundela (who later became the ruler of Orchha) between Sarai Vir and Antri (near Narwar) in a plot contrived by Akbar's eldest son Prince Salim (who later became the Emperor Jahangir), because Abu'l Fazl was known to oppose the accession of Prince Salim to the throne.
+Abu'l Fazl was assassinated in 1602 while he was returning from the Deccan by Vir Singh Deo Bundela (who later became the ruler of Orchha) between Sarai Vir and Antri (near Narwar) in a plot contrived by Akbar's eldest son Prince Salim (who later became the Emperor Jahangir), because Abu'l Fazl was known to oppose the accession of Prince Salim to the throne.
 His severed head was sent to Salim at Allahabad.
 Abu'l Fazl was buried at Antri.
 Abu'l Fazl's son Shaikh Afzal Khan (29 December 1571 – 1613) was later appointed governor of Bihar in 1608 by Jahangir.

 The Abul Fazl Shrine is a shrine and mosque, located in Kabul, Afghanistan, that was completed in c.
 2010 and named in his honour.